input-output-hk/catalyst-ci/docs/src/guides/languages/rust.md

 With prepared environment and all data, we're now ready to start operating with the source code and configuration files.
 The `check-hosted` target which actually performs all checks and validation with the help of `+CHECK` UDC target.
 The `+CHECK` UDC target performs static checks of the Rust project as `cargo fmt`, `cargo machete`, `cargo deny` which will validate formatting, find unused dependencies and any supply chain issues with dependencies.
 Here is the list of steps (look at `./earthly/rust/scripts/std_checks.sh`):

 1. `cargo fmtchk` ([cargo alias](https://doc.rust-lang.org/cargo/reference/config.html#alias),
-look at `./earthly/rust/stdcfgs/config.toml`)
-- Checking Rust Code Format.
+look at `./earthly/rust/stdcfgs/config.toml`)Checking Rust Code Format.
-2. checking configuration files for consistency.
+2. Checking configuration files for consistency.
 3. `cargo machete` - Checking for Unused Dependencies.
 4. `cargo deny check` - Checking for Supply Chain Issues.